Azure/azure-quickstart-templates/oms-cloudfoundry-solution/README.md

     1. `Subscription`: Select the subscription where your existing workspace is located, or where you want to create a new workspace
     1. `Resource group`: Select the resource group where your existing workspace is located, or enter a resource group name for your new workspace
     1. `Location`: Select the region of the resource group.
 If you're using an existing workspace, make sure you input correct location here
-    1. `OMS Workspace Name`: Enter the name of your existing workspace, or enter a name for your new workspace
+    1. `OMS Workspace Name`: Enter the name of your existing workspace.
+A new workspace with this name will be created if it does not exist
     1. `OMS Workspace Region`: Select the region where your existing workspace is located, or select a region for your new workspace
     1. `OMS Workspace Sku`: Select the pricing tier of the workspace
     1. `System Metrics Provider`: Select provider for your system metrics, could be `Microsoft Azure OMS Agent`, `BOSH Health Metrics Forwarder` or both.
-We highly recommended that you choose to use `Microsoft Azure OMS Agent` that it would be bundled into `Azure Log Analytics Firehose Nozzle` in the near future.

 1. Once you have customized all the parameters, click *Purchase*.

 _Please refer to document [here](https://github.com/Azure/oms-agent-for-linux-boshrelease) for instructions to install `Microsoft Azure OMS Linux Agent`._